 The Bentwood Inn is located within the Greater Yellowstone Ecosystem and intrinsically part of it, down to its very construction.
 It was built with massive pines that once stood tall in Yellowstone National Park, and were salvaged after the park’s wildfires in 1988.
 Old fencing that used to surround the three-acre property has been removed to allow wildlife safe passage, so you might catch sight of a moose from your balcony, and mule deer may leap past as you’re reading on the deck.

 With only five guest rooms, the Bentwood Inn is small and personal—run by innkeepers who really make it feel like home.
 Delectable daily breakfasts prepare you for a day of exploring, and hors d’oeuvres that showcase organic local ingredients await you on your return.
 The lodge is anchored in the local community and the innkeepers can point you to whatever you seek: upcoming concerts, promising new restaurants, great nature walks or epic climbs, where to meet a cowboy, little-known places to fly-fish or observe wildlife.
 Jackson Hole is a world-renowned destination, and through the staff at the Bentwood Inn, you are privy to its best-kept secrets.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
-At The Bentwood Inn, National Geographic guests are treated to a seasonal complimentary experience designed for our guests.
+At The Bentwood Inn, National Geographic guests are treated to a seasonal complimentary experience.
 In spring, summer, and fall, meet one-on-one with a naturalist guide to gain a deeper understanding of the geology, history, and ecology of the Greater Yellowstone Ecosystem.
 This largely intact ecosystem encompasses two national parks and, by some counts, 22 million acres.
 From mid-December through early April, set off on a horse-drawn sleigh ride into the National Elk Refuge, watching for the wildlife that winter here, including coyotes, bison, deer, wolves, trumpeter swans, eagles, and massive herds of elk.